Sleeping at the hospital

 How many guests can stay in a room?

-Because of Boston Children’s Hospital’s current visitor policy, we are only able to accommodate up to two adult caregivers and the patient.
-For their safety, no siblings or visitors are able to enter the houses.
+Because of Boston Children’s Hospital’s current visitor policy, we are only able to accommodate up to three guests per room.
+This includes the patient, if they are staying in the room.
+No additional guests or visitors are able to enter the houses at this time.

 Do I need to stay in my room each night?